Asprey: Corporate

 Asprey continues to trade as a luxury goods house, active in market such as the US and Japan.
-According to a survey of US high-net-worth consumers polled for the Luxury Institute's 2012 Luxury Brand Status Index, Asprey was ranked among the top two of international fine jewellery brands, able to deliver true luxury.
+According to a survey of US high-net-worth consumers polled for the Luxury Institute's 2012 Luxury Brand Status Index, Asprey was ranked among the top two of international fine jewellery brands.

 In March 2006, Sciens Capital Management, the US private equity firm, bought Asprey.
 "This is a historic luxury brand, and that is part of our reason for acquiring it," said chairman John Rigas, following the purchase from Lawrence Stroll, Silas Chou (of Sportswear Holdings Ltd) and Edgar Bronfman Jr.

-Subsequently, Rigas has re-focused the business to concentrate on flagships and stand alone stores in key international locations.
+Subsequently, Rigas re-focused the business to concentrate on flagships and stand alone stores in key international locations.
 In 2009, Hermés, the French luxury fashion house, made a property investment purchasing the freehold of the New Bond Street shop that Asprey occupied.
 Asprey held a 31-year lease on the premises and continued to remain in the space until 2021.

 Asprey moved to 36 Bruton Street at the end of 2021, its new permanent flagship, firstly creating an installation space designed by the Storey Group, an immersive experience of discovery and exploration.